 We want to inspire visitors to discover and keep using their waterways to help Britain's canals stay alive.
 Without careful management, and constant costly maintenance our canals could be lost forever.
 At the same time, because we respect the special community and traditions that make canals unique, we appreciate the dangerously fine line between unhealthy neglect and irresponsible commercial development.
 So we share some of the best secrets we discover but never knowingly support any business or activity not in keeping with the traditional values and special culture of the canals.

 What about their green ethics?

-Because we care about the whole earth as well as the waterways, we 'think' green throughout every part of the process of making our guides.
-From choosing the environmental award-winning Butler, Tanner and Dennis to print our books, to our eco-office tucked in the bow of our narrowboat!
+Because we care about the whole earth as well as the waterways, we 'think' green throughout every part of the process of making our books.
+From choosing eco award-winning printers, to using vegetable-based inks and recycled paper.

 back to top